-Staff recommends conceptual approval based on findings a through k with the following stipulations:
+Staff recommends approval based on findings a through o with the following stipulations:

 - i.
-That the applicant include appropriate proportions for each proposed metal panel which relate to façade proportions of the original structure such as the proportions of the existing vertical and horizontal rows and columns between the front façade's fenestration. - ii.
-That the applicant explore alternative massing options that relate more to the massing of adjacent additions.
-Additionally, staff finds that the applicant should consider reducing the overall height of the proposed addition by one floor to be consistent with the Guidelines. - iii.
-That the applicant introduce a contemporary solution to the lack of a building cap for the proposed addition. - iv.
+That the applicant provide information regarding materials and material detailing prior to returning for final approval. - ii.
+That the applicant provide information regarding window materials and profile and inset each window at least two inches within walls. - iii.
 ARCHAEOLOGY-Archaeological investigations are required for all excavations.
 The archaeological scope of work should be submitted to the OHP archaeologists for review and approval prior to the commencement of field efforts.
 The development project shall comply with all federal, state, and local laws, rules, and regulations regarding archaeology.